GrammaTech/gtirb/README.md

 [Capstone](https://www.capstone-engine.org)/[Keystone](https://www.keystone-engine.org)
 disassembler/assembler.

-### Data Tables
+### Auxiliary Data

-Additional arbitrary information, e.g. analysis results, may be added to GTIRB in the form of data tables.
-These use variants to store maps and vectors of various common GTIRB types.
-This repository will describe the anticipated structure for very common data tables.
+Additional arbitrary information, e.g. analysis results, may be added to GTIRB in the form of `AuxData` object.
+These can store maps and vectors of basic GTIRB types in a portable way.
+This repository will describe the anticipated structure for very common auxiliary data.

 ### UUIDs
 Every element of GTIRB (namely: modules (`Module`), symbols